 It is nice to see the city taking efforts to being more connected during public transport and moving away from cars and congestion the city is notorious for…

 KL city aims to sell the idea and encourage mass rapid transit to avoid congestion in the city.
 This is done through integration of bus parks and carparks (park and ride) station for cars where commuters can take the train into the city for their last mile of travel.

-The train ride was smooth and pleasant, with not much sudden acceleration and braking.
-The trains are not crowded, even on weekends and public holidays, making the travel a breeze and comfortable to the crowds in Singapore.
-You will have no problems finding a seat throughout your journey.
+The driverless train ride was smooth and pleasant.
+There was not much sudden acceleration and braking.
+The trains were not crowded, even on weekends and public holidays, making the travel a breeze and comfortable to the crowds in Singapore.
+Also, you will have no problems finding a seat throughout your journey.

-The train travels mostly underground for most of the of the city areas in the Bukit Bintang, where it transitions to an overground viaduct between Pusat Bandar Damansara and Semantan station.
-The overground viaducts are really tall, even towering over road flyovers and buildings, giving you unobstructed views of the greater KL area.
+Furthermore, the train travels mostly underground for most of the of the city areas in the Bukit Bintang area.
+From here, it transitions to an overground viaduct between Pusat Bandar Damansara and Semantan station.
+Notably, the overground viaducts are really tall, even towering over road flyovers and buildings.
+This vantage point gives you unobstructed views of the greater KL area.

 The line connects to major interchanges such as the Muzium Negara and Pasr Seni.
 A favorite stop for most commuters and tourists will be the Bukit Bintang station where the city’s shopping and food district reside.

 In all the MRT is a great addition to KL city.
 It is nice to see the city taking efforts to being more connected during public transport and moving away from cars and congestion the city is notorious for, especially in the heart of the city.